RedisLabs/redislabs-docs/content/modules/enterprise-capabilities.md

 | Replica Of              | Yes (v1.2)   | Yes (v2.0)   | No         | Yes (v1.0) |
 | Reshard/rebalance       | Yes (v1.2)   | Yes (v2.0)   | Yes (v1.0) | No         |

-[^2]: In version 1.6, RediSearch supported Replica Of only between databases with the same number of shards.
-This limitation was fixed in v2.0.

 ## Feature descriptions